PlanTL-GOB-ES/NegEx-MES/README.md

 --------------------------

 The smn.jar file allows to execute *Spanish Medical Negation* directly from a terminal such as cmd, terminator, etc.
-To do this, you have to write the following command line (from the directory where smn.jar is located):
+To do this, write the following command line (from the directory where smn.jar is located):

 <pre>
 java -jar smn.jar [options]